untamed-theory/vibesec/README.md

 VibeSec is an open-source project created by [Untamed Theory](https://untamed.cloud) that makes the new wave of AI development practices more secure across different AI coding tools.
 It provides a comprehensive set of security rules for both Windsurf and Cursor AI assistants to help developers write more secure code, following industry best practices.

+### What it does:

+- Downloads security rules for Windsurf and Cursor development workspaces.
+Pretty Simple.

 ### 🛡️ Current Features:

 - **Supported AI assistants**: Windsurf and Cursor
 - **Industry Standards**: OWASP Top 10 to start (and we'll add more as we go).
 You can contribute too.
 - **Language-specific**: Security hardening techniques for JavaScript, TypeScript, Python, and more
 - **Framework-focused**: Targeted security recommendations for popular frameworks like React, Next.js, and Supabase
-- **AI-aware**: Special considerations for LLM applications and AI-assisted development
+- **AI-aware**: Special considerations for LLM applications and AI-assisted development.
+Needs work.
+Help wanted.

 ## 🚀 Quick Install